volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ## `Extract<Type, Union>`

-Extract can be considered as an opposite of Exclude.
+Extract can be considered the opposite of Exclude.

 It creates a new type by extracting all union members from Type that are assignable to Union: